North Korea cancelled planned meeting with US VP Pence - Pence's office

 Kim Jong Un, through his sister, invited South Korean President Moon Jae-in to Pyongyang to begin talks “soon.”

-"Only when denuclearisation moves forward can inter-Korean relations move forward," said Kang, adding Washington's role is "very important" in bringing North Korea to abandon its nuclear ambitions.
+"Only when denuclearization moves forward can inter-Korean relations move forward," said Kang, adding Washington's role is "very important" in bringing North Korea to abandon its nuclear ambitions.

 North Korea has refrained from carrying out any weapons tests since late November, when it shot off its largest intercontinental ballistic missile.
 South Korea's Unification Ministry declined to say on Wednesday whether North Korea has been engaging in its regular winter military exercises, which usually run from December for a few months.